 Anyone who has ever experienced any type of sleep disturbance or sleep disorder knows how incredibly frustrating this can be.
-It can kinda make you a little insane.
+It can kind of make you a little insane.

 I know many people would agree with me when I say I need all the sleep I can possibly get to make it through the day and tackle my daily to-do list.

 The Importance of Sleep

 Do not underestimate the power of sleep.
 It is essential to your mental and physical well-being.
 The lack of good quality sleep can be detrimental to your health.